jeffreysorgen/golf-club-sensors/activity.md

 - Add Accelerometer, BLE, and LED functionality in simplest form to _golf-swing-acc-ble_
 - Add the new code to documentation
 - Add descriptions below the new code, using the 'structure' section with other examples if necessary
+- Create BLEpage, which includes all of "Step Three" and UUID and Reference ("Step Four" is Activity.md)

 [*[ Overview ]*](README.md/#golf-swing-sensors)
 [*[ 1 The Accelerometer ]*](implementation.md/#the-accelerometer)